 - Assuring the confidentiality of information regarding students with disabilities.

-- The petition process should begin as soon as there is strong objective evidence (e.g., previous documented difficulties) that the student will be unable to fulfill the requirement.
+- The student should attempt to complete the requirement, utilizing the accommodation services available from the college.
+The petition process should begin as soon as there is strong objective evidence that the student will be unable to fulfill the requirement even with reasonable accommodations.

-- the names of courses and grades, as well as letters from high school personnel and/or college faculty attesting to the student's efforts and diligence in attempting to master the subject matter.
+- Letters from faculty attesting to the student's efforts and diligence in attempting to master the subject matter.

 Process for Receiving Accommodations